Dublin Photo Tours by Panoramic Ireland

 To check availability and make a booking follow the link here or use the menu above by navigating to Photo Workshops then choose Book a Dublin Tour.
 Use the calendar to check for available days then choose a time of day that you prefer, after that you can add to cart and confirm before proceeding to PayPal to pay and book.
 As always, if you have any problems please do not hesitate to contact us.

 We can meet at the entrance to St. Stephen's Green opposite Grafton Street, or we can meet at your hotel.
 Just let us know where you are staying and we can meet you there (certain restrictions apply).

-For a standard 4-hour tour in Dublin or along the coast [during the day, early morning for sunrise or late evening around sunset] the prices are as follows:
+For a standard 4-hour tour in Dublin city centre the prices are as follows: table of prices

 Absolutely, Darren has a lot of expertise in locations all over Ireland and can design a bespoke tour featuring all of the popular sights, the hidden Ireland or a mixture of both.
 Please use the form on the Contact Us page to inform us of your requirements.

 Yes, on the day Darren assesses your abilities in order to suggest ways to improve your photography.
 After you go home, contact Darren with a few of your images to get a critique.
-For a fee we can make further suggestions for improving your photography and Darren will answer questions on your digital workflow including Photoshop.
+For a fee we can make further suggestions for improving your photography and Darren will answer questions on your digital workflow including Photoshop and Adobe Lightroom.